rafaelgabler/SIMMHT/README.md

 ## MLTA - Matlab version

+This code simply reads the database in a txt file named DS.txt, learn the patterns with these data and apply the regressor algorithms to predict values that are not in the trainning data.
+It also check for the performance of the regressor schemes.
+The hyperparameters used in the machine learning algorithms are estimated through another code that uses Bayesian optimization.

 ## MLTA - Python version

+This code is an extension of the MATLAB version of the MLTA programm, but focused on the regressor that provided the best performance, the ANN.
+It also comes with a graphic user interface developed using the customtkinter library where the user can define a single set of input parameters and after clicking on a button the algorithm prints the output parameters predicted by the ANN.

+In order to use this version the user must install the following packages:

+- matplotlib;
+- customtkinter;
+- sklearn;

+In order to install matplotlib you could type the following command in a terminal (for Debian/Ubuntu users):

+`sudo apt-get install python3-matplotlib`

+To install customtkinter please type (for Debian/Ubuntu users):

+`pip3 install customtkinter`

 To install the scikit-learn (sklearn) package in the Spyder software, use the following steps: